 These greats beasts of hope

-Older than the damaged soul
+Older than the human soul

-Harbingers of future worlds
+Harbingers of a future world

 On a journey from fear to hope